guest3301/secure-login/README.md

 ## Biometric Authentication

-The application supports biometric authentication for enhanced security.
+_TODO:_ The application supports biometric authentication for enhanced security.
 Users can enable biometric authentication in their account settings.
 Once enabled, users will be prompted to authenticate using their biometric data (e.g., fingerprint or facial recognition) during login.

 ## Trusted Locations